How to Make Spicy Thai Basil Fried Rice

 Step 4: In a wok or large skillet, add in oil over medium heat.
 Once the oil shimmers and easily coats the pan, add protein and sear until cooked.
 Remove meat from the pan.

-Next add in chili garlic paste and onions.
+Step 5: Next add in chili garlic paste and onions.
 Sautè for a few minutes until fragrant.
 Push onions to the side of the skillet/wok.
 Add more oil if needed then pour in beaten eggs.
 Using a spatula, scramble the eggs.
 Once the eggs are cooked, combine with the sautéed onions.

-Next, add in day old rice, cooked protein and mix together.
+Step 6: add in day old rice, cooked protein and mix together.
 Break down the rice so that it is not clumped.
 Then pour in sauce.
 Stir and mix until rice is heated and sauce is well combined.
 Reduce heat to low and add in Thai basil.
 Stirring well.

 Serve warm.
 Garnish red pepper flakes, basil and fresh